rckryd/eause/README.md

 # Eause CSS Framework

-Eause is a light CSS Framework.
+Eause is a lightweight CSS Framework.

 ## Installation